department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/change-management.md

 ---
 name: Change management
 about: Use this template for planning, coordinating and monitoring activities related to VFS-CMS updates that have a medium to high impact on VA employees.
-After creating this issue, schedule a 30-minute meeting with the CMS team change management specialist to complete the assessment of the change impact.
 title: Change management for <insert issue name>
 labels: Needs refining, change management
 assignees: ContentBrewmaster